-NYC Times Square shooting leaves 1 hospitalized, suspects at large
+NYC Times Square shooting leaves tourist hospitalized, suspects at large

 Two suspects – both described as Hispanic males – remain at large, according to preliminary reports.

-A male was hospitalized Sunday evening after being shot outside the Marriott Hotel in Times Square.
+A 21-year-old man who was visiting New York City was hospitalized Sunday evening after being shot outside the Marriott Hotel in Times Square while walking with his family, according to police.

 NYPD told Fox News that the shooting happened at 1535 Broadway shortly before 5:20 p.m.
 That address is in the heart of Times Square.
 It is the same address as the Marriott Hotel.